Schaumburg Divorce Lawyers

 In 1971, the sprawling Woodfield Mall changed the face of Schaumburg.
 This mall is still the 11th-largest one in America.
 At about the same time, California’s no-fault divorce law changed the face of marriage dissolution.
 The divorce rate skyrocketed, and although it has fallen recently, this rate is still twice as high as it was a generation ago.
 The face of Illinois family law changed again in 2013, with the passage of the so-called Modern Family law.

-At the Delaney Heckman, our Schaumburg divorce attorneys do more than stay abreast of all these changes.
+At the Andrea Heckman Law, our Schaumburg divorce attorneys do more than stay abreast of all these changes.
 We’re often on the cutting edge of change, especially when it affects your family.
 Our experience allows us to be forceful advocates for you both in court and during settlement negotiations.